-Management's Response: The District will adopt policies and procedures to document collections and reconciliations of collections.
+Management's Response: The District will mark check stubs as received to document checks deposited within one business day of receipt.

 Disbursements - General

 8. Obtain a listing of locations that process payments for the fiscal period and management's representation that the listing is complete.
 Randomly select 5 locations (or all locations if less than 5).